Los Angeles Open: History

 The L.A.
 Open was traditionally the first event of the season, played in early January; it was a late January event in 1967 and 1968, and moved to the latter half of February in 1974.
 The year before, it began its current relationship with Riviera CC.
-The tournament has only twice been played at other courses since: Rancho Park Golf Course in 1983, while Riviera prepared to host the PGA Championship, and Valencia Country Club in 1998, while Riviera prepared to host the U.S. Senior Open.
-The event remained at Riviera in 1995, despite Riviera hosting the PGA Championship that year, and also remained in 2017, when the course hosted the U.S. Amateur.
+The tournament has only twice been played at other courses since: back at Rancho Park in 1983, while Riviera prepared to host the PGA Championship in August, and Valencia Country Club in 1998, while Riviera prepared to host the U.S. Senior Open in late July.
+The event remained at Riviera in 1995, despite hosting the PGA Championship that August, and also remained in 2017, when it hosted the U.S. Amateur in late August.

-In 1992, the Nissan Los Angeles Open at Riviera CC was the site of Tiger Woods' first PGA Tour event as an amateur player, as a 16-year-old high school sophomore.
+In 1992, Riviera was the site of Tiger Woods' first PGA Tour event as an amateur player, as a 16-year-old high school sophomore.
 Neither Woods nor Jack Nicklaus have won the event; Woods lost in a playoff in 1998 (at Valencia) and was again a runner-up the next year at Riviera, while Nicklaus' best finish was two strokes back in solo second in 1978.
 He had earned his first paycheck as a pro in the event in 1962 at Rancho Park, less than thirty four dollars.

 The 2001 event was only the second time that a six-player playoff was needed in PGA Tour history to determine the tournament winner.
 Robert Allenby won the playoff ahead of Toshi Izawa, Brandel Chamblee, Bob Tway, Jeff Sluman, and Dennis Paulson.

 In 2005, the tournament was shortened by 36 holes due to rain.
 Adam Scott defeated Chad Campbell on the first hole of a sudden-death playoff on a Monday.
 Due to the event's length, this win is counted as unofficial for Scott.

 In 2007, Rich Beem made a hole-in-one at the 14th hole on Saturday to win a new red Altima coupe, which he immediately ascended, embraced, and sat atop of in triumph.
 The sequence was later made into a Nissan commercial. (video) Beem credited Peter Jacobsen for inspiring his reaction; Jacobsen aced the same hole thirteen years earlier in 1994 then hopped into the nearby 300ZX convertible and pretended to drive it.